-If a décor-coordinated, quilted bedspread with accessorized pillow shams and accent pillow(s) (Figure 5-9) are included with the bedroom suite, it is recommended that the bedspread be only dry-cleaned to preserve the quality of the bedspread for the longest time possible.
-Treatment of the bedspread with any of the stainresistant sprays (e.g., Scotchgard, etc.) will also make the bedspread more resistant to the possibilities of stains and fabric damage and, thus, provide many years of dependable service.
+If a décor-coordinated, quilted bedspread with accessorized pillow shams and accent pillow(s) are included with the bedroom suite (Figure 5-7), it is recommended that the bedspread be only dry-cleaned to preserve the quality and integrity of the bedspread for the longest time possible.
+Treatment of the bedspread with any of the stain-resistant sprays (e.g., Scotchgard or its equivalent) will also make the bedspread more resistant to the possibilities of stains and fabric damage and, thus, provide years of dependable service.